FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ### More Search Tools

 The approaches used to find relevant papers so far are limited in number and scope.
 Here are additional approaches I'd like to implement
-1. Cross encoder (as a reranker)
+1. Cross-encoder (as a reranker)
-2. Listwise prompt based reranker
+2. Listwise prompt-based reranker
-3. Pair wise prompt based reranker
+3. Pairwise prompt based reranker
 4. [ColBERT](https://arXiv.org/abs/2004.12832) and the subsequent works to reduce resource usage
 5. Additional dense embeddings, including custom dense embeddings that allow for different question formats (e.g., research questions -> spans)
 6. Query rewriting/augmentation, e.g., [DocT5query](https://github.com/castorini/docTTTTTquery) or